ibm-cloud-docs/vmware/installing-vmware-vsphere-esxi-remote-console-and-virtual-media.md

 You can now manage the ESXi host.

-For more information about setting up endurance or performance block storage, see [Provisioning endurance storage](/docs/BlockStorage?topic=BlockStorage-About#provendurance) and [Provisioning performance block storage](/docs/BlockStorage?topic=BlockStorage-About#provperformance).
+For more information about setting up endurance or performance block storage, see the following information:
+[Provisioning endurance storage](/docs/BlockStorage?topic=BlockStorage-About#provendurance) and [Provisioning performance block storage](/docs/BlockStorage?topic=BlockStorage-About#provperformance).